 Sure, maybe it’s not as sexy as some of the other cool features and designs we saw at CES, but in terms of global impact, putting adaptive cruise control, lane assist, and auto-breaking in a semi truck has enormous potential to make our roadways dramatically safer and more efficient.

-Designed for elder care and monitoring other infirm patients, this adorable little guy not only looks like something out of Wall-E, but it is also has some super useful capabilities—like monitoring your blood pressure, sleep patterns, and heart rate, plus send that info immediately to your physician should anything be abnormal.
-It'll also detect if there has been a fall or if someone is injured, and it knows to contact emergency services.
+Designed for elder care and monitoring other infirm patients, this adorable little guy not only looks like something out of Wall-E, but it also has some super useful capabilities—like monitoring your blood pressure, sleep patterns, and heart rate.
+Plus it can send that info immediately to your physician should anything be abnormal.
+It'll also detect if there's been a fall or if someone's injured, and it knows how to contact emergency services.

 While all the life-saving functionality is cool and “more important,” don’t gloss over the fact that the Samsung Bot can also read you the day’s news, show you a video on its display-face, and even tell you a bedtime story.
 Because, be honest—who doesn’t want to go to sleep listening to a tiny robot read them a few chapters of Harry Potter and the Prisoner of Azkaban?
 (It’s the best book in the series.
 Come at me.)

 I know, a hamburger — what the heck?
 Stay with me here.
 Yes, it’s a sandwich.
 At a tech show.
 But if you knew what went into making these things (plants) and what the output was (a faux beef patty that would fool most self-proclaimed “carnivores”), you’d put this on your list too.